Documentation Index

 3. Import data with the Sqoop command

-1. Run the sudo su - command to convert to the root account.
+1. sudo su - Run the [User account] command to switch to the user account.

 2. Use the Sqoop command import and import data.

-• The import command allows you to import specific databases, specific tables, query results, etc.
+• The import command allows you to import specific databases, specific tables, or query results.

-• The import command allows you to import specific databases, specific tables, query results, etc. For general options of Sqoop import command, see the table below.
+• The import command allows you to import specific databases, specific tables, or query results.
+For general options of Sqoop import command, see the table below.

---driver <class-name>Use when manually designating JDBC driver class to use
+--driver <class-name> Use when manually designating JDBC driver class to be used

 [root@m-001-example-1fx8-hd ~]# sqoop import --connect jdbc:mysql://[Master node Private IP]:3306/sqoop \